Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-58-gjallarhorn.md

 "You wouldn’t think they could be so crafty with those shovels they have for hands, huh?"

-"Yours aren’t exactly dainty, and you can work some minor miracles with them…" She gave him a filthy grin she’d never known she had in her, then took his hand and led them toward the cab.
+"Yours aren’t exactly dainty, and you can work some minor miracles with them..."
+She gave him a filthy grin she’d never known she had in her, then took his hand and led them toward the cab.

-"I’ll have you know, it’s taking an immense amount of self-control to be polite just now…"
+"I’ll have you know, it’s taking an immense amount of self-control to be polite just now..."

 "M-hmm.
 I can see the way you’re looking.
 But I’m hungry and when I left Akyawentuo it was breakfast time. *And* it took me all morning to get my fingernails clean."